pcabaniss/CS-300-DSA/README.md

 # CS-300-DSA
 DSA: Analysis and Design
+  This is a repository representing my work done in this class.
+The project_1_Cabaniss.docx that is a word doc that gives an analysis of the run-time and memory for the data structures covered.
+I also added my programming from the second project, creating a data structure and putting it to use.
+The program takes a course list file and parses it into a singly linked list.
+You can the sort, search, and print the courses and its prerequisites.

 # What was the problem you were solving in the projects for this course?
+  The assignment was the academic advisors at ABCU has come to me plan, design, and build a program that they could use to keep track of courses and their prerequisites.
+The first part of was disigning pseudocode and presenting data on different types of data structures for the project.
+I covered singlyy and doubly linked lists, binary trees, and hash tables.
+After presenting the evidence it was time to design and build a program that implemented the best data structure for the job.

 # How did you approach the problem?
 Consider why data structures are important to understand.
+  After the initial research, I had a pretty good idea of which data structure to pick.
+I knew that the data coming in wasnt complicated or bulky.
+It would be a course number, course name, and any prerequisites.
+To me, this ruled out a binary tree because the structure of that was unnecessarily complex for this criteria.
+I also knew that the data had to be put in order, which means a hash table is out of the question.
+I was left with a linked list and decide to go with a singly linked list.
+While doubly would do just fine, I felt that it was unnecessary fo the need to back track with simpple data coming through like this.

 # How did you overcome any roadblocks you encountered while going through the activities or project?
+  One thing this course lacked was relevant zybooks work.
+While they did a great job of explaining algorithms and how they are specifically implemented, it did not go over the entire scope of implementation, and the functions involved.
+I googled many tutorials different implementations to gain a better understanding of how it should be implemented in C++.
+When I dont understand a certain concept, I will keep researching until the light bulb goes off.
+So even though I had to look a little harder, I gained a deeper undertanding of how these data structures are built.

 # How has your work on this project expanded your approach to designing software and developing programs?
+  Sometimes you dont know you're doing something wrong until someone shows you the right way, and then it clicks.
+Thats how I feel about data structures.
+After what I have learned in this course, I have a new perspective on different coding techniques.
+I can see where in my previous written code I could have saved time (and processing power) by implementing data structures.
+It also has given me a deeper understanding of why it is so important to consider the effeciency of the algoroithm and how the structur and volume of the incoming data affects it.

 # How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
+  Absolutely!
+I think that this is the most prep I have done for an assignment.
+With all of the designing and researching done, I felt much more confident when writing the program.
+Usually the vision of the end product can be blurry and hard to grasp.
+With all of the design, it was much more clear for me, and ultimately lead to a more clean and efficient program.